Carey M. Wright, Ed.D.

 A passionate advocate for early childhood education, Dr. Wright implemented Mississippi’s first publicly funded Early Learning Collaborative program, which earned the state recognition from the National Institute for Early Education Research as one of only seven states in the nation that meet all or most quality standards for early childhood education.

 Prior to her appointment as State Superintendent for Mississippi, Dr. Wright served as Chief Academic Officer and the Deputy Chief for the Office of Teaching and Learning for the District of Columbia Public Schools and as a consultant to the Harvard Business School Public Education Leadership Project.
 Dr. Wright previously served as Associate Superintendent for the Office of Special Education and Student Services for the Montgomery County Public Schools in Maryland and spent the earlier part of her career in Howard County Public Schools as a teacher, a principal, and the Director of Special Education and Student Services.
 She began her career as a teacher in Prince George’s County Public Schools in Maryland.

 Dr. Wright has been recognized as an outstanding educator by the National Center for Culturally Responsive Systems, nominated twice for The Washington Post Outstanding Principal Award, and awarded the Howard County Chamber of Commerce Outstanding Educator of the Year.

 Dr. Wright obtained her bachelor, master, and doctoral degrees from the University of Maryland, College Park.
-She is past president of the Board of Directors of Council of Chief State School Officers (2017-18), is a board member of Chiefs for Change, and is a member of Chiefs for Change.
+She is past president of the Board of Directors of Council of Chief State School Officers (2017-18), is a board member of Chiefs for Change, and is a member of the Broad Academy and Chiefs for Change.